 Sam Groff is the founder and owner of PrepMedic.
-It's a critical care flight medic and a Northern Colorado special operations response team member that attaches medics to high call volume SWAT teams.
+It's a critical care flight medic and a Northern Colorado special operations response team member that attaches medics to high-call volume SWAT teams.
 Sam shares a wealth of other law enforcement experience with us.
 He also has a fantastic YouTube channel and social media platform where he shares knowledge about paramedicine and gives you evidence-based recommendations.
-He also goes over some gear reviews and gives you some other information about those platforms.
+He also reviews some gear reviews and gives you other information about those platforms.
 We'll also talk a little bit about mental health with Sam.
 We discuss how it's okay to be okay.

 Book a free discovery call on how to Keep The Fire Burning in your relationship or develop an Overcoming Obstacles mindset at https://calendly.com/enduringthebadge/15min

 Follow or DM me on social Instagram at enduringthebadgepodcast & jerryfireandfuel for updates or any questions you may have.